 The Court began by analyzing previous cases related to the topic of children’s vaccinations.
 The general agreement was the following: 1) the Court generally views customary childhood vaccinations as being in the best interests of the child; and 2) historically courts will side with the parent who wishes to have their child vaccinated.

 The Court in B.C.J.B. v.
 E.-R.R.R., ultimately gave the father decision-making authority related to the child’s vaccinations, as they agreed with the father that given the child’s lack of customary immunizations, the child was at an increased risk of contracting COVID-19 due to his weaker immune system.
 Accordingly, the Court determined that the father could bring his child to a doctor to receive the vaccinations that are routinely given to children in Ontario, which the child had not yet received to date.
-Despite the above, the Court was careful to add that although the father had been given decision-making authority related to the child receiving vaccinations, this authority would not extend to the COVID-19 vaccine(s) as at the time of the trial there were no approved COVID-19 vaccine(s).
+Despite the above, the Court was careful to add that although the father had been given decision-making authority related to the child receiving vaccinations, this authority would not extend to the COVID-19 vaccine(s) as at the time of the trial there was no approved COVID-19 vaccine(s).
 Furthermore, the Court stated that should the issue of whether the child will receive the COVID-19 vaccine(s) arise in the future, the trial judge would need to hear new evidence from both parents as to how they intend to deal with the COVID-19 vaccine(s).
 If appropriate at that time, the Court will make its decision relating to the child receiving the COVID-19 vaccine(s).
 The legal issue of decision-making for children as it relates to the COVID-19 vaccine(s) has yet to come before the Court; however, we are sure that such cases are not far away.
 Stay tuned for more information!